One of Steiner’s Central Doctrines

 Here is an item from the Waldorf Watch "news" page:

-Image: Rudolf Steiner, MENSCHHEITSENTWICKELUNG UND CHRISTUS-ERKENNTNIS, p.
-245.
+Image: Rudolf Steiner, „Menschheitsentwickelung und Christus-Erkenntnis”, page 245.

-Two decadent branches leave the upward movement, depicting beings who failed to evolve properly.
+Two decadent branches leave the upward movement, failing to evolve properly.

-One branch indicates animalism (Steiner taught that animals descend from humans),*
+One branch descends to animalism (Steiner taught that animals descend from humans),*

 dekadente Abzweigung: decadent branching

 Quoting a report from late in 2010, a correspondent at the waldorf-critics discussion group has posted:

 "The 'Bundesprüfstelle für jugendgefährdende Medien' (BPjM) ('Federal Department for Media Harmful to Young Persons' [Germany]) examined 2 books by Rudolf Steiner for 'racist content' and decided that the content of the books is racist.**